AIRLab-POLIMI/ros2-igus-rebel/README.md

 * Clone (or download) this repository into the `src` folder of the ros2 workspace
 * Build with `colcon build`

+### Required ROS2 dependencies

+- `ros2_control`: install with `sudo apt install ros-<ros2-distro>-ros2-control`
+- `ros2_controllers`: install with `sudo apt install ros-<ros2-distro>-ros2-controllers`
+- `tf_transformations`: install with `sudo apt install ros-<ros2-distro>-tf-transformations`

+### Required MoveIt2 dependencies

+It is currently suggested to install MoveIt2 from source, following the instructions at [this link](https://moveit.ros.org/install-moveit2/source/).

+Additional MoveIt2 dependencies are required:
+- `moveit_visual_tools`

+### Required Gazebo dependencies

+- `Ignition Gazebo Fortress`

 ## Usage

-The ros2 node expects to reach the robot at the IP and port `192.168.3.11:3920` via ethernet connection. using the CRI protocol.
+The ros2 node expects to reach the robot at the IP and port `192.168.1.102:3920` via ethernet connection (netmask `255.255.255.0`), using the CRI protocol.
+The computer running the node must be connected to the same network as the robot, at static IP address `192.168.1.101`

 It is recommended to run the ROS2 node with `ros2 launch igus_rebel_moveit_config demo.launch.py`.

-This will automatically start a `joint_state_controller/JointStateController` controller and a `joint_trajectory_controller/JointTrajectoryController` controller together with the ROS2 node for the robot hardware interface.
-After this, the current joint angles are published on the topic `/rebel/joint_states` with message type `sensor_msgs/JointState`.

 The hardware interface to be used can be set up in the package `igus_rebel_moveit_config`:
-- mock hardware interface, for pc test purposes only, commands the robot via position control
+- mock hardware interface, for computer test purposes only, commands the robot via position control
 - simulation interface, for simulating the robot control interface with Rviz2 and the joint trajectory controller
-- cri interface, for controlling the real robot with the cri protocol (ethernet connection needed)
+- CRI interface, for controlling the real robot with the CRI protocol (ethernet connection)